-Individual therapy will provide new perspectives on how to manage your situation whether it is related to depression, anxiety or interpersonal relationships.
+Individual therapy will provide new perspectives on how to manage your situation whether it is related to depression symptoms, anxiety symptoms or interpersonal relationships.

 Most importantly, you will develop a more confident sense of yourself with clarity and hopefulness for the times ahead.

 As a therapist, it is my aim to provide a safe and comfortable place for you to explore these patterns and beliefs and to share your thoughts and feelings freely.
 Through the process of therapy you will gain insight and self-awareness, which will naturally lead to positive changes and healing.

 Clients often comment that the support and guidance they experience in our sessions has allowed them to have a better understanding of themselves.
 They discover new ways of problem solving, experience handling difficult situations with improved coping abilities and overall are feeling stronger and more self assured.

 How do I know you are the right therapist for me?

 This is such an important question to ask.
 Choosing a therapist that you are comfortable with is a key ingredient to having a successful therapy experience.
 It has to feel like a good therapeutic fit.